 Perhaps applicants don’t feel good after receiving a UK visa refusal letter.
 However, it is a requirement to serve a written notice to an applicant for an appealable as well as for a non-appealable immigration decision.
 And also for a void or invalid entry clearance, leave to enter or remain application and administrative review.
-Accordingly, if a UK visa and immigration application is refused than an applicant receives a written refusal letter, which states the reasons and grounds of refusal.
-Moreover, for an appealable refusal decision, a notice of appeal form such as IAFT 5 or IAFT 6, is also enclosed with the refusal letter.
+Accordingly, in case of a refusal decision, an applicant receives a written refusal letter, which states the reasons and grounds of refusal.
+Moreover, for an appealable refusal decision, the decision maker also encloses a notice of appeal form as IAFT 5 or IAFT 6, in addition to the refusal letter.

 Service of Notices of Decisions after a UK Immigration Refusal